cantide5ga/airquote/README.md

 (recommended to use an ssh-agent to keep from having to supply a password if frequently required)

 ### Installing Package from Repo
-Consitently passing in a password arg for *.htpasswd* is not recommended.
+Consistently passing in a password arg for *.htpasswd* is not recommended.
 Set it for this project once:

 `npm config set myproject:pass <password>`